ajdafonte/mars-rover/README.md

     - Constraints: Available dialects (UK, USA, JAMAICA; AUSTRALIA)

 With this endpoints is possible access/transmit messages of/for the Mars Rover.

+#### Multimedia

+- `GET /multimedia` - Retrieve all the multimedia items made by the Mars Rover.
+- `POST /multimedia` - Create a new multimedia item in the Mars Rover.
+    - Input data: the multimedia type to be created.
+    - Constraints: Available multimedia type (VIDEO, PHOTO)
+- `PATCH /multimedia/{id}` - Update the title of a multimedia item in the Mars Rover specified by the ID.
+    - Input data: the new multimedia title.
+- `DELETE /multimedia/{id}` - Delete a multimedia item in the Mars Rover specified by the ID.

+With this endpoints is possible to manage multimedia items in the Mars Rover.

 ### Additional Remarks